 – Amit Goswami

-This question posed by physicist Amit Goswami was answered by him thus, that we: ‘allow our intentions to become a prayer’, and if the original intention ‘resonates with the intention of the whole, of God, then let it come to fruition.’
-This idea of ‘resonating’ with the intention of God, and your prayer (as he puts it) ‘passing into silence’ is another way of saying we must trust wholly in the hidden forces of the Unconscious, in the Universal Mind (or World Soul).
+This question posed by physicist Amit Goswami in the above quote, was answered by him thus: ‘we allow our intentions to become a prayer’, and if the original intention ‘resonates with the intention of the whole, of God, then let it come to fruition.’
+This idea of ‘resonating’ with the intention of God, and your prayer (as he puts it) ‘passing into silence’ is another way of saying we must trust wholly in the hidden forces of the Unconscious, in the Universal Mind (or World Soul, if you prefer).
 But he’s also saying that whilst we are ‘in our ego’, the Power of Intention may not work.
 You can’t just demand something from life and expect it to materialise – you need to work with the Universe it and harness its energies, as any trained magician can tell you.
 (And there is a correct way of doing this.)
 But why would a physicist be concerned with the Power of Intention, or Law of Attraction?
 Well, Quantum Physics deals with hidden forces in the Universe that make your life what it is – namely, Mind and Consciousness.
 It shows how you create or shape your reality at its deepest level.
 And it starts with our friend the atom.

 Though it’s a baffling notion, the atoms studied by physicists don’t simply ‘exist’ out there: we have to be observing or measuring them.
 For atoms are actually energy, patterns of movement, states of potential, all those abstract things we can’t pin down.
 They’re represented as either ‘particles’ or ‘waves’, but only for convenience sake, since everything in the Universe is in vibration (at differing frequencies).
 The world’s solid nature is merely an appearance.
 In fact, it has been asked whether or not we create atoms or subatomic ‘particles’ simply in the act of looking.
 If this is so, we have a definite impact on the world ‘out there’ by the mere act of observation.
 Take electrons (negatively charge subatomic particles) about which physicist Heinz Pagels said: